Kanharajput/ReactCompStateList/README.md

         which are not changed otherwise they will lost.
 Check code in commits.
     - One more way is there to pass the handle multi states by a hook.
 React will add prevState paramerter to handling state so that it can acquire previous states of variables which are not changed now.

+    - Let's suppose there is single state which we want to update and we need the previous value of it then react js by default provide it in the variable name like prevState(here State is the name of of variable which used inside the state) using this we can get the previous value of this state.
+        But this value is only provide in the function's parameter of the function which is passed as a parameter to change the state of function.
+        ```
+        const [counter, setCounter] = useState(0);
+        function handleClick(){
+            setCounter(prevCounter => prevCounter + 1)
+        }
+        ```